Metropolitan Borough of Rochdale: Demography

+Ethnicity

 Religion

 The following table shows the religious identity of residents residing in Rochdale.

 Population change

 The table below details the population change since 1801, including the percentage change since the last available census data.
 Although the Metropolitan Borough of Rochdale has only existed 1974, figures have been generated by combining data from the towns, villages, and civil parishes that would later be constituent parts of the borough.

 Twin towns

 The Metropolitan Borough of Rochdale has formal twinning arrangements with six places.
 Three were originally twinned with a place within the Metropolitan Borough boundaries prior to its creation in 1974.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Rochdale.